ruuda/blog/posts/passphrase-entropy.md

 of four common words to make up a 'strong' passphrase.
 The comic assumes entropy of eleven bits per word, resulting in 44 bits of entropy for the entire passphrase.
 To see how this number is derived, we must adjust our view on the brute-force attack.
-As it is infeasable to brute-force all 2<sup>256</sup> keys, a different strategy is required.
+As it is infeasible to brute-force all 2<sup>256</sup> keys, a different strategy is required.
 If we assume that all passphrases are combinations of four words, then we can simply try all possible combinations of four words as a